 Don’t be shocked that the dough is made out of mozzarella cheese because you definitely can’t feel it.
 Mozzarella has a neutral taste, so you can make sweet keto desserts with it and have no problem.

 I put the keto cinnamon rolls to the test and asked my non-keto family members to guess the ingredients in this keto dessert.
-They said that they could definitely taste the cinnamon, almond flour, and butter.
-And that’s it.
-No trace of mozzarella.
+Their guesses?
+Cinnamon, almond flour, and butter, but not a single mention of mozzarella.

 They were so surprised when I told them that the fathead cinnamon rolls recipe was made out of mozzarella dough.